RanvierMUD/ranviermud/docs/extending/areas/quests.md

       count: 0
     };

-    // As described above, active quests receive all the events the player receives so
-    // here is where we want to subscribe to the events we care about this.on('get', this._getItem);
+    // Setup listeners for the events we want to update this quest's progress this.on('get', this._getItem);
     this.on('drop', this._dropItem);
+    this.on('decay', this._dropItem);
   }

   /*
-  What should happen when the player picked up any item */
-  _getItem(item) {
-    // Make sure the item they picked up is the item the quest wants if (item.entityReference !== this.config.targetItem) {
-      return;
-    }

-    // update our state to say they progressed towards the goal this.state.count = (this.state.count || 0) + 1;

-    // don't notify the player of further progress if it's already ready to turn in if (this.state.count > this.config.targetCount) {
-      return;
-    }

-    // notify the player of their updated progress this.emit('progress', this.getProgress());

-    // player has picked up all the items they need to if (this.state.count >= this.config.targetCount) {
-      // here we implement our custom autoComplete configuration if (this.config.autoComplete) {
-        this.complete();
-      } else {
-        // otherwise notify the player that the quest is ready to turn in this.emit('turn-in-ready');
-      }
-    }
-  }

-  /*
-  If the player drops one of the requested items make sure to subtract that from their current progress
-  */
-  _dropItem(item) {
-    if (!this.state.count || item.entityReference !== this.config.targetItem) {
-      return;
-    }

-    this.state.count--;

-    // Again, don't notify the player of change in progress unless they can no longer
-    // turn in the quest
-    if (this.state.count >= this.config.targetCount) {
-      return;
-    }

-    this.emit('progress', this.getProgress());
-  }

-  /*
-  Because Quest has no opinions and makes no assumptions it requires you to tell it how to get the current progress of this type of quest based on its state and configuration.
-In our FetchQuest progress is defined as how many items have they picked up out of how many they need to pick up in total.
+  Because Quest has no opinions and makes no assumptions it requires you to tell it how to get the current progress of this type of goal based on its state and configuration.
+In our FetchGoal, progress is defined as how many items have they picked up out of how many they need to pick up in total.

   getProgress() should return an object like so: